kiba/action_plans_mfd/chapter101/action_plan.md

 ### Scene: Sealing Projects

-* Goal: Finish Sealing project.
+* Goal: Do more sealing research
 * Steps:
-    * Finish the Skywalker project. (including safety protocol, safety engineering, safety testing, etc)
+    * Finish the Skywalker project if it isn't already. (including safety protocol, safety engineering, safety testing, etc)
     * Choose the next sealing project and work on that.
 * Supporting Information:
    * Have the team/Kagome pick and choose projects
       * Ideally, it should have the maxmium reward while still fast enough to develop before the next mission.
+      * It should be within Hazo's skill level.
    * Seal ideas:
       * Bazooka: Longe range AoE weapon
          * Use a modified version of the unidirectional explosive seal to propel projectiles.